grafana/tempo/docs/sources/tempo/setup/upgrade.md

 ### Experimental vParquet4 block format

-The vParquet4 block format is required for using links, events, and arrays and improves query performance relative to previous formats. vParquet4 will be the default block format in the next release. [[PR 3368](https://github.com/grafana/tempo/pull/3368)]
+The vParquet4 block format is required for querying links, events, and arrays and improves query performance relative to previous formats. vParquet4 will be the default block format in the next release. [[PR 3368](https://github.com/grafana/tempo/pull/3368)]

 While you can use vParquet4, keep in mind that it's experimental.
 If you choose to use vParquet4 and then opt to revert to vParquet3, any vParquet4 blocks would not be readable by vParquet3.